Last Updated On October 13th, 2018

 Live and Sleep offer this mattress for those who want a cloud-like night’s sleep while retaining the feel of soft memory foam.
 The Resort Ultra comes with a 2.5 inch top layer of premium “air-flow” memory foam.
 This layer is followed by a 1-inch layer of gel-infused foam, which dissipates heat more efficiently than traditional foams, and then a substantial 8.5 inches of high-density polyurethane base foam.

 This mattress has a decent amount of support with the top 3.5 inches being high-quality foams, and the heat dissipating additions of gel and airflow foam do help a great deal.
 Additionally, the soft flex linen cover is a nice touch to the high-quality composition from this popular brand.

-Designed to work on multiple surfaces such as adjustable beds, box springs, hardwood floors and platform beds, this is a good option for those in search of plush quality at a low price.
+Designed to work on multiple surfaces such as adjustable beds, box springs, hardwood floors, and platform beds, this is a good option for those in search of a plush memory foam mattress at a low price.